TerribleDev/nashua/readme.md

 ## Murals

-The city of nashua has a bunch of awesome murals.
+The city of Nashua has a bunch of awesome murals.
 You can see where all the murals in [this google map](https://www.google.com/maps/d/viewer?mid=1QDZzmmF54-I8nXO0vhxPcLkFig0&hl=en&ll=42.760100231886256%2C-71.46786625000004&z=16).
 Nashua's murals were made by [Positive Street Art](http://www.positivestreetart.org/), a really cool non-profit in town

 ![A mural dedication was held on the morning of Veterans Day, 2017 where this above image was taken.
 It depicts veterans in attendance representing their branch by standing in front of the respective figure](mural1.jpg)

 ## Coffee Land

 We has quite a bit of coffee shops.
 However most of them close by 3.
-We have the standard starbucks, and New Hampshire is known for loving [Dunkin dounuts](https://www.dunkindonuts.com/en).
+We have the standard Starbucks, and New Hampshire is known for loving [Dunkin dounuts](https://www.dunkindonuts.com/en).
 However these are the coffee shops in town, with great coffee and food.

 * [Terragia](https://www.facebook.com/terragia/)
 * [Bonhoeffers](http://www.bonhoefferscafe.com/)